nifetency/LatencyChecker/README.md

 ## Features

 - Windows/BSD/Linux supported.
+- To display in readable column format use `-c`.
+- To display the total only use `-t`.
 - HTTP and HTTPS are supported, for self signed certificates use `-k`.
 - Skip timing the body of a response with `-I`.
 - Follow 30x redirects with `-L`.